paulochaparro/player1paulo/src/content/playstation/playstation-portable/final-fantasy-tactics-the-war-of-the-lions-analise.md

 Final Fantasy Tactics: The War of the Lions

+## História

+Final Fantasy Tactics: The War of the Lions

 ## Jogabilidade

 Final Fantasy Tactics: The War of the Lions

 ## Gráficos

+Final Fantasy Tactics: The War of the Lions

 ## Som

+Final Fantasy Tactics: The War of the Lions

 ## Conclusão